Xilinx/Vitis_Libraries/ultrasound/docs/src/features/details_L1.rst

 	- `VECDIM`: dimension of the SIMD to be performed.
 Addressed in the Xilinx UG1076, it depends on the type chosen;
 	- `APODI_PRE_LEN32b_PARA`: number of RTP data per invoking;
 - **Kernel Inputs**:
-	- `para_const`: kernel_apodization_main self-used structural parameters include iter_line and iter_element and so on.
-It's definition could be seen in L1/include/kernel_apodization_main.hpp;
+	- `para_const`: kernel_apodization_main self-used structural parameters include iter_line, iter_element, and so on.
+Its definition can be seen in L1/include/kernel_apodization_main.hpp;
 	- `p_focal_in`: Result of Focusing;
 	- `p_invD_in`: The result of kernel_apodization_preprocess output;
 - **Kernel Outputs**:
-	- `p_apodization_out`: A vector which represents our Hanning Window for the reference point chosen;
+	- `p_apodization_out`: A vector that represents our Hanning Window for the reference point chosen;

 Kernel name: `kernel_delay`
 ###################################